jparraporcar/crypto-dashboard-frontend/README.md

 - **React Hook Form**: A performant, flexible and extensible forms library with easy-to-use validation.

-- **React-Router-Dom**: A dynamic, client-side routing library for React, allowing the application to maintain the seamless user experience of a single page application.

 - **React Three Fiber and Drei**: Libraries that bring React's component model to Three.js, a cross-browser JavaScript library used to create and display animated 3D computer graphics on a Web browser.

 - **Chart.js and React-Chartjs-2**: Charting libraries that help in the visual representation of data in form of charts.